 But keep in mind, there may not be enough evidence to make a solid case or the amount of money involved may not be worth the legal fees.
 In any event, make sure you carefully weigh the pros and cons of doing so before taking additional legal action.

-Have an Attorney Evaluate Your Car Accident Claim for Free
+Have an Attorney Evaluate Your Car Accident Claim

 Contact a qualified auto accident attorney to make sure your rights are protected.